Installing a Springer Front End On Your Chopper

 The lengths and measuring points on each springer is located on the individual product pages, and it's very important to measure properly and accurately before you break out your wallet and pull the trigger.

 Everyone is excited to get their hands on such an important part of your bike build, but don't put the cart before the horse and end up with the wrong length.
-We suggest you have you wheels AND tires on hand, before purchasing your front end.
+We suggest you have your wheels AND tires on hand, before purchasing your front end.
 Install your rear wheel, (with tire mounted) then block up the bottom of your frame so it sits level or is raked to your liking.
 Then, we like to use a broom handle or piece of pipe to stick through the neck.
 Next, put your front wheel (with tire mounted) out where it intersects and take that measurement from the bottom of the neck to the center of your axle.

 This will give you the most accurate measurement for your springer.